Boy arrested after search warrant served; schools put on lockdown - NewsBreak

 FROM LOCAL CONTRIBUTORS

-Lynchburg residents prepare for the grand opening of HomeGoods in River Ridge MallCheryl E PrestonLynchburg, VA
+Lynchburg residents prepare for the grand opening of HomeGoods in River Ridge MallLynchburg, VA

 Popular discount retail chain opening new location in VirginiaKristen WaltersLynchburg, VA